macs3-project/MACS/README.rst

 names.

-5) A special mode will be triggered while format is specified as 'BAMPE'.
-In this way, MACS2 will process the BAM files as paired-end data.
+5) A special mode will be triggered while format is specified as 'BAMPE' or 'BEDPE'.
+In this way, MACS2 will process the BAM or BED files as paired-end data.
 Instead of building bimodal distribution of plus and minus strand reads to predict fragment size, MACS2 now will use actual insert sizes of pairs of reads to build fragment pileup.

 -g/--gsize